mapicccy/ML-DL-RL-AutoML/README.md

 This theory is for NIPS-2018, and the code is under the directory 'ML-DL-RL-AutoML/RL/RL-extend-for-NIPS2018-paper'.

 ## AutoML
-Up to now, implementing traditional bayesian and gaussion process regressor
+Up to now, implementing traditional bayesian and gaussion process regressor by sklearn and skopt